 - Use over-the-counter glass cleaner.
 Glass needs to be clean inside and out.
 Watch for finger prints and smears.

-- Acrylic is lighter than glass, more expensive than glass, scratches easier and needs a special cleaner.
+- Acrylic is lighter than glass, more expensive than glass, scratches more easily, and needs a special cleaner.

 - There should be no visible over cuts.